India replaces China as Iran's top oil client

-GENEVA India has vaulted to the top of the list of Iran's oil customers, overtaking China, in a first-quarter buying surge ahead of tighter sanctions against Tehran this summer, data published by a leading industry consultant showed.
+GENEVA, April 12 India has vaulted to the top of the list of Iran's oil customers, overtaking China, in a first quarter buying surge ahead of tighter sanctions against Tehran this summer, data published by a leading industry consultant showed.

 The Indian import figure was up by around 23 percent from the 351,0000 bpd imported over the same period of 2011 and significantly above the its 2011 average of 326,000 bpd.

-Iran, like many oil exporters, does not publish its own oil sales data on a timely basis.
-The Petrologistics figures, however, reinforce indications that India has stepped up imports, while business has slowed between Tehran and Beijing over payment terms.
+Iran, like many oil exporters, does not publish its own oil sales data on a timely basis, but the Petrologistics figures add to signs that India has stepped up imports due to a cooling of relations between Tehran and Beijing over payment terms.

-"The first quarter was likely the exception to the rule ...
-China took a strong stance on negotiations, but its imports will clearly rise again as it takes new term contracts," said David Wech, an analyst at JBC Energy.

-Iran's oil exports have fallen this year due to international sanctions aimed at slowing Tehran's nuclear programme.

-India is raising its Iranian imports ahead of even tighter sanctions this summer, when payments, insurance and supplies are expected to be more uncertain, traders and analysts have said.
+India is also widely seen to be raising imports ahead of tighter sanctions this summer when payments, insurance and supplies are expected to be more uncertain.

 Industry sources said Iran's crude oil exports fell by around 300,000 bpd to 1.9 million bpd in March, with customers in Europe making deep cuts ahead of an EU embargo due to be implemented on July 1.

-Customs data showed that China's imports from Iran for February were down by 40.3 percent from the same period in 2011.
-This trend was confirmed by the Petrologistics data, which showed that imports were down 39.4 percent in the first quarter versus a year ago.
+Customs data showed that China's imports from Iran for February were down by 40.3 percent from the same period in 2011 This trend was confirmed by the Petrologistics data which showed that imports were down 39.4 percent in the first quarter versus last year.

 "China ditched some term contracts due to what they perceived as unfavourable terms and also as a bargaining ploy on prices," said a crude oil trader.